 - Defective components in a private plane or helicopter used in outsourced military support operations.

 - Negligent maintenance of a military aircraft by a government contractor.

 If the aircraft is owned by a private corporation, flown by civilian pilots, and operated under short-term contracts specific to a particular mission or sequence of missions, Kreindler attorneys may then have the opportunity to show how your case should go forward despite any general rules of litigation immunity for military aviation accidents.

-In many of our helicopter accident cases, it is noteworthy that our firm’s investigations were able to uncover the true cause or contributing factors to a crash, especially when official government investigations either failed to do so or were mistaken in their conclusions.
+In many of our helicopter and military aircraft accident cases, it is noteworthy that our firm’s investigations were able to uncover the true cause or contributing factors to a crash, especially when official government investigations either failed to do so or were mistaken in their conclusions.
 In addition, while most of the settlements are confidential, several of our cases have resulted in the highest plaintiffs’ recoveries on record.